|Ho Chi Minh City, Vietnam

 - Sightseeing (including entrance fees where relevant): Cu Chi Tunnels; Hoi An historical sites; China Beach; Hai Van Pass

 - Sightseeing (including entrance fees where relevant): Hue's Citadel, Thien Mu Pagoda and Emperor Tu Duc's Mausoleum, Ho Chi Minh's House and Temple of Literature.

 - Enjoy a Dragon Boat cruise down Perfume River.

 - Overnight cruise on a traditional boat on Halong Bay, enjoying a seafood lunch and dinner (non-seafood also available) and resting in twin-share cabins with en suite facilities and air-conditioning.

-- Enjoy a buffet breakfast at KOTO café in Hanoi – a project providing vocational hospitality training and experience to underprivileged young people.
+- Enjoy a buffet breakfast at KOTO café in Ho Chi Minh City – a project providing vocational hospitality training and experience to underprivileged young people.